-On 3 May 2013, the shareholders' meeting of the Company approved the issuance of 340 warrants, giving each the right to subscribe to one common share of the Company before share split (500 shares after the share split).
+On May 3, 2013, the shareholders' meeting of the Company approved the issuance of 340 warrants, giving each the right to subscribe to one common share of the Company before share split (500 shares after the share split).
 These warrants are valid until May 3, 2023.
 In addition, on December 23, 2014, the shareholders' meeting of the Company issued 300 additional warrants under the 2013 Plan.
 The Shareholders' Meeting granted a special proxy to the Board of Directors of the Company in order to (i) identify the beneficiaries, (ii) offer the issued warrants to workers of the Company, and (iii) determine the exercise price of the concerned warrants.

-The exercise price of each warrant is $\pounds$ 2,585.51 before share split for warrants granted before April 2020.
-Taking into consideration the share split, this would result in an exercise price of EUR 5.17 per share.
-The exercise price of each warrant is $\pounds$ 5,966.59 before share split for warrants granted in April 2020.
-Taking into consideration the share split, this would result in an exercise price of $\pounds$ 11.94 per share.
-The key features of the warrants granted under the 2013 Plan are as follows (i) each warrant could be exercised for one share before share split (500 shares after the share split), (ii) the warrants are granted for free, (iii) the warrants have a term of five years since the grant date, (iv) the only vesting condition is that the holder is still an employee of the Company at the vesting date, and (v) the warrants vest accordingly: 34% at the grant date, 33% at the first anniversary of the grant date, 33% at the second anniversary.
+The exercise price of each warrant is €2,585.51 before share split for warrants granted before April 2020.
+Taking into consideration the share split, this would result in an exercise price of €5.17 per share.
+The exercise price of each warrant is €5,966.59 before share split for warrants granted in April 2020.
+Taking into consideration the share split, this would result in an exercise price of €11.94 per share.
+The key features of the warrants granted under the 2013 Plan are as follows (i) each warrant could be exercised for one share before share split (500 shares after the share split), (ii) the warrants are granted for free, (iii) the warrants have a term of five years since the issue date, (iv) the only vesting condition is that the holder is still an employee of the Company at the vesting date, and (v) unless the Board of Directors determines otherwise, the warrants vest as follows: 34.0 % at the grant date, 33.0 % at the first anniversary of the grant date, 33.0 % at the second anniversary.
 As a result of the IPO, all warrants that had not yet vested before, vested on September 7, 2020, i.e. ten business days prior to the closing of the IPO on September 21, 2020.